stfc/PSyclone/doc/developer_guide/developers.rst

 The PSyIR CodeBlock node contains code that has no representation in the PSyIR.
-It is useful as it allows the PSyIR to represent complex code by using CodeBlocks to ignore the parts that are not relevant.
+It is useful as it allows the PSyIR to represent complex code by using CodeBlocks to handle the parts which contain unsupported language features.
+One strategy would be to work towards capturing all language features in the PSyIR.
+However the purpose of the PSyIR is to allow code to be restructured for performance, so the PSyIR only needs to represent the relevant parts.

 .. autoclass:: psyclone.psyGen.CodeBlock
    :members: